captivationsoftware/react-sticky/README.md

 </Sticky>
 ```

+The above would result in all sticky state attributes (class and style) being applied directly to the element you specify, rather than being wrapped in a React.DOM.div.

+## Try it!

 A more in-depth example is included, but you will need to build it first using the following command:
 ```sh
 scripts/build-example